 Christopher D. Cathcart is a renowned branding and public relations expert with more than 30 years of experience across a host of professional and non-profit arenas.
 He is also a published author, inspirational public speaker, college professor and proud advocate of our Historically Black Colleges and Universities.
-In fact, one of his latest projects is HBCU Experience – The Book, a collection of essays celebrating the Black college experience he co-edited with Howard University professor Tia C.M.
+One of his latest projects is HBCU Experience – The Book, a collection of essays celebrating the Black college experience he co-edited with Howard University professor Tia C.M.
 Tyree, Ph.D.

 A graduate of Howard University's School of Communications, Cathcart has excelled as a key PR executive at some of the world's leading media and entertainment companies, including CNN/Turner Broadcasting, Motown Records and Warner Bros.
 Television.
 In 1995, the New Jersey native launched OneDiaspora Group, a communications consulting firm, where he serves as president and founder.
 His clients have included Jaguar Cars, Hidden Beach Recordings, Virgin Records, Interscope Records, Muse Communications, Heart & Soul magazine and UniWorld Group.

 As an inspirational speaker, Cathcart has addressed a broad variety of audiences, from students of all levels to industry professionals and community activists.
 His diverse speaking client list includes such entities as Verizon, the U.S. Dept. of Health and Human Services, the Congressional Black Caucus Foundation, Viacom and the Thurgood Marshall College Fund.
 He’s also a sought after expert on the college circuit, frequently speaking at well-respected institutions such as USC, UCLA, Howard University and the City College of New York.
-Additionally, Cathcart serves as an adjunct/part-time communications instructor for both Syracuse University and California State University/Northridge, and was a 10-year (2007-16) faculty member at Columbia College Hollywood, a leading film/TV school in the Los Angeles area where he taught marketing/public relations.
+Additionally, Cathcart serves as an adjunct/part-time communications instructor for both Syracuse University and California State University/Northridge and was a 10-year (2007-16) faculty member at Columbia College Hollywood, a leading film/TV school in the Los Angeles area where he taught marketing/public relations.